-Once bills are prepared by either LRS or LFO, they are often introduced in both houses of the Legislature on or about the same date.
-This practice is not prohibited except the Alabama Constitution, in Section 70, requires that all bills to raise revenues shall originate in the House of Representatives.
+Once bills are prepared by LSA, they are often introduced in both houses of the legislature on or about the same date.
+This practice is not prohibited except Section 70 of the Alabama Constitution of 1901, requires that all bills raising revenues shall originate in the House of Representatives.
 There is no limitation upon the number of sponsors that may sign a particular bill.

 After introduction, the bill is assigned a consecutive number, for convenience and reference, and is read by title only.
 This action is known as the first reading of the bill.
-The Speaker of the House of Representatives or the President Pro Tempore of the Senate, depending on the body where the bill was introduced, refers the bill to a standing committee of the House or the Senate.
+The speaker of the House of Representatives or the president pro tempore of the Senate, depending on the body where the bill was introduced, refers the bill to a standing committee of the House or the Senate.